Revolution is My Name

 You may not be able to see it, but it's definitely there making those crispy highs that add a touch of magic to your tone.

-Just like early reflections is key to the Vertical Stacking concept, you can take advantage of the same phenomenon if you use either an RS212 or RS112 as the lower cabinet and an RS210 as the upper cabinet.
+Just like early reflections are key to the Vertical Stacking concept, you can take advantage of the same phenomenon if you use either an RS212 or RS112 as the lower cabinet and an RS210 as the upper cabinet.

 With the vertical stack, I heard a clean, focused sound with a smooth middle and tight bottom.
 Everything lines up really neatly, and the head fits atop with grace and style.Check out the full review by Premier Guitar